-As with many markets, growth is expected to level off between 2018 and 2022, albeit with no clear signs of market contraction.
-In 2019, most sectors are remaining flat, with the exception of healthcare and infrastructure, both of which tend to follow a similar five-year growth cycle.
-Although residential activity looks to contract slightly, it should be considered that home building last year was at its highest level for more than a decade, almost doubling since 2014.
+As with many markets, growth is expected to level out between 2018 and 2022, with, importantly, no clear sounds of market contraction.
+In 2019, most sectors are remaining flat, with the exception of healthcare and infrastructure, both of which interestingly follow a similar five-year growth cycle.
+Although residential looks to contract slightly, it should be considered that last year home building was at its highest level in more than a decade — almost doubling since 2014.
 At a reported $2.8 billion, the airport expansion continues to draw in labor and is Orlando’s most expensive public works project.
-Themed entertainment and hospitality work will continue apace with multiple projects in the pipeline.
-Unlike many other locations, Florida has benefited from the influx of skilled trade and boasts a labor force of 84,500, as of January 2019.
-This has helped keep escalation at a reasonable average of 4.5%, despite construction spending being way above the national average.
-This is further underlined by a recent “2019 Outlook Survey” by AGC, where almost 80% of respondents stated they would be increasing their headcount, but only 22% said they would be placing higher prices in bids.
+Themed entertainment and hospitality work will continue at pace, with multiple projects in the pipeline.
+Unlike many other cities, Orlando has benefited from the influx of skilled trade and had a labor force high of 84,500 as of January 2019.
+This has helped to keep escalation at a reasonable average of 4.5%, despite construction spending way above the national average.
+A further basepoint on the effect of this is a recent “2019 Outlook Survey” by AGC, where almost 80% of respondents stated they would be increasing their headcount, but only 22% said they would place higher prices in bids.